jarmoza/twic_close_reading/README.md

 ## Technical Notes & Known Issues

   * *TWiC Close Reading* (TCR) is compatible with [MALLET versions 2.0.8](http://mallet.cs.umass.edu/download.php) and higher
   * Please be aware that for some texts, MALLET may not produce state file data.
 If no state file data is detected for a text, TCR will not produce an HTML file for it since that data is an integral part of its output.
-(This may be a known or expected issue.
-I will be inquiring on the [MALLET github project](https://github.com/mimno/Mallet) about it in the near future.)
-  * Currently my implementation of scrolling through multiple panels in Twitter bootstrap columns is a little glitchy.
-More of the text and composite rank list is available by scrolling downward in the respective panel/part of the *TCR* window.
+A file, `tcr_unprocessed.txt`, will be output into TCR's root folder listing the text files which did not have an HTML file produced for them.
   * Expected text encoding is *UTF-8*
   * *TCR* should be functional across MacOS, Windows, and Linux.
 Its Python script detects and uses the appropriate folder separator character.
 However, there is currently no support for the `\r\n` combined carriage return + linefeed character.